Lung cancer is a complex disease. At UC San Diego Health, we offer you treatments to improve well-being and extend your life.

 Surgery

-If your cancer has not spread beyond the lung, surgery is frequently the first choice of treatment to remove all the cancer.
+If your cancer has not spread beyond the lung, surgery is frequently the first choice of treatment to remove cancer.
 A variety of techniques may be used, depending on the size of your tumor, its location and your overall health.
-One option is video-assisted thoracic surgery (VATS), in which the surgeon uses a video camera to help visualize and operate upon the lung.
+One option is video-assisted thoracic surgery (VATS), in which the surgeon uses a video camera to help visualize and operate on the lung.
 This results in smaller surgical incisions than those required for other forms of surgery.
-For more information, see Lung Surgery.

 Radiation Therapy